Example 22 Visualization of cameras' control area projections and spatial resolution inside them

 On the images in the Field of view column, you can see which part of the field of view people at the far bound of each region will cover.

-Sample images are correct for the cameras with vertical resolution specified in the Vertical resolution of camera combo box.
+Sample images are correct for the cameras with vertical resolution specified in the Vert.(Horiz.) number of pixel combo box.